iKajalpatel21/SpikesortingLabHub-CLI/README.md

-# runthepipe
+# Spikesorting LabHub

-user friendly command-line interface for running spikesorting.
+In this repository you will find user friendly command-line interface for running spikesorting.